huaweicloud/terraform-provider-hcs/docs/resources/vpc_peering.md

 * `peer_vpc_id` - (Required, String, ForceNew) Specifies the VPC ID of the peering.
 Changing this creates a new VPC peering.

+* `peer_region` - (Optional, String, ForceNew) Specifies name of the project to which the peer VPC belongs.
+This parameter is mandatory when the two VPCs are not in the same project.

 ## Attribute Reference